caseyquintin/DataEntryAPI/README.md

  ***Inline***
  ✅ Disable Rail fields when Rail is set to "No"
  ✅ Dates should be able to be entered as 5/12 instead of 5/12/2025 (autocomplete year) [Single Edit does this already] (5/9/2025)
- ⏹️ Allow more mobility in Inline Editor (move up or down a row using keyboard) - Buggy
+ ⏹️ Allow more mobility in Inline Editor (move up or down a row using keyboard)

  ***Search Function***
- ✅ Make Search function more robust (5/9/2025)
+ ⏹️ Make Search function more robust

 * * * * *